 The best content for your website would likely come from someone in your office writing the content.

-For ideas all they need to do is survey their patients and ask them for topics that would help and interest them.
+For ideas all they need to do is survey their patients and ask them for topics that would help them.

 Sometimes that content may be about the local community as well as health-related issues.